 Today, together with my parents, Piero and Teresa, I run a farm of twelve hectares of vineyard, where the Moscato and sustainability are the protagonists.
 Vineyards are South-oriented with a slope greater than 40%; this requires a lot of manual work.
 They are the “sorì del Moscato”.
 We believe in this heroic viticulture and in the distinction of various wine areas.
 From these vineyards we produce the Moscato d’Asti Vigna Moncucco, the Moscato d’Asti Vigna Marini late grape harvest and the esCAMOtage INSOLITO.
 The latter is a varietal dry muscat, which comes from a path started many years ago by now and converged on the Associazione Aroma di un Territorio, of which we are among the founders.

-We don’t produce only Moscato, but also the Langhe doc Arneis, the Rosé di Marin rigorously from Brachetto del Roero grapes.
-We produce two red wines the Piemonte doc Dolcetto and the Piemonte doc Barbera, which are suitable for a more daily consumption and are also available in bag in box.
-At last, we produce two red wines with ageing in wood: the Langhe doc Nebbiolo and the Barbera d’Alba Superiore.
+We don’t produce only Moscato, but also the Langhe D.O.C.
+Arneis, the Rosé di Marin rigorously from Brachetto del Roero grapes.
+We produce two red wines: the Langhe D.O.C.
+Dolcetto and the Barbera d'Alba, which are suitable for a more daily consumption, both refined only in steel.
+At last, we produce two red wines with ageing in wood: the Langhe D.O.C.
+Nebbiolo and the Barbera d’Alba Superiore.